 To report and analyze, any unusual event or errors or bugs, is an important part of any database or a system, in order to improve.
 Crash reporting is done effectively in Compass, along with collecting error logs and steps to improvise.

-We have an Explain Plan Tab with MongoDB Compass, which reflects the plan of execution for a query.
+We have an Explain Plan Tab with MongoDB Compass, which reflects the execution plan for a query.
 Refer below the image for better understanding.

 Simply, fill in the query and click on explain.
-It will then fetch every detail related to that query like Documents Returned, Execution Time, Documents examined, and a number of index keys examined.
+It will then fetch every detail related to that query like Documents Returned, Execution Time, Documents examined, and several index keys examined.

 Upon executing, it returns every aspect of the query, which is the number of documents fetched, then we have the keys, meaning “_id, city, loc”, which defines the documents.
 Most of the analytical insights regarding the document, data, and the query can be learned from the schema Analysis.